 Plugins can add a wide range of options and customization to your site.
 Following are free plugin examples to help you customize your site according to the business model you choose.
 There are many more to choose from if these don’t suit all of your needs.
 The goal here is to provide examples of what is available, to help you build the perfect online presence for your business.

-- Ecommerce & Omni-Channel: WooCommerce is a plugin that can be expanded and customized to suite any kind of online sales.
+- Ecommerce & Omni-Channel: WooCommerce is a plugin that can be expanded and customized to suit any kind of online sales.